The Chromatic Symmetric Function for Unicyclic Graphs: Paths, cycles, and pans

 To reconstruct a valid $\la$-word $\ul{w}$ with this $\ul{v}$, we choose where to place $m_1$ $M$'s among $n-b-1$ slots since the last symbol is $w_n=X$ here.
 Thus, these words contribute

 leaves to $c_\la$.

-For any $\la$-word in which the subword $\ul{v}$ contains an $R$ before the first $L$, we are free to choose where to place the $M$'s from any of the $n-b$ slots corresponding to letters in the alphabet $\{LX,M, R\}$.
+Now we consider $\la$-words with $v_1\neq L$; that is, those $\ul{w}$ for which the subword $\ul{v}$ contains an $R$ before the first $L$.
+Here, we are free to choose where to place the $M$'s from any of the $n-b$ slots corresponding to letters in the alphabet $\{LX,M, R\}$.
 The subword $\ul{v}$ can be constructed as

 so that for any body part rearrangement ending in a given $\pi_b=j$, there are $j-1$ possible subwords yielding the same $\pi$.
 Thus, this gives a contribution of

 Since